zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_nic_list.rst

 full_properties
   If True, all properties of each NIC will be returned.
 Default: False.

-  Note: Setting this to True causes a loop of 'Get NIC Properties' operations to be executed.
+  Note: A loop of 'Get NIC Properties' operations will be executed regardless of the value of :literal:`full\_properties` because the NIC name cannot be determined otherwise.

+  | **required**: False
+  | **type**: bool

+expand_names
+  If True and :literal:`full\_properties` is set, additional artificial properties will be returned for the names and other identification of the backing adapter and port.
+Default: False.

   | **required**: False
   | **type**: bool